primal100/stripe-subscriptions/README.md

-# Stripe-Subscriptions
+# Stripe Subscriptions

 This library is designed to make it as easy as possible for python web developers to manage Stripe Subscriptions.
+It allows to create Stripe Checkouts and also contains functions to ease the creation of custom checkouts

 Almost all functions accept a user argument which would typically be an instant of an object created using ORM.
 This ensures that a user cannot access data belonging to another user.
 An exception will be raised if a function is called with a user who does not own the object being retrieved, updated or deleted.
 List functions will only return objects belonging to the user.

-The sister library `django_stripe` implements this logic in a django app.
-This library is the non-django specific code from that library put here so it can be used as the base for implementations in other frameworks.
+The sister library `django_stripe` implements this logic in a django app. ```stripe-subscriptins``` is the non-django specific code from that library put here so it can be used as the base for implementations in other frameworks and ORMs.

 ## Getting Started: